 The AWOTE index is designed to reflect the average wages earned by a worker in a segment of the economy, in this case by state and by sector.
-As noted by BIS Shrapnel, the primary difference between AWOTE and the LPI is the influence of compositional shifts in employment.
-Changes in the composition of the workforce in terms of seniority, occupation within an industry sector or gender distribution are all reflected in the AWOTE index.
+As noted by BIS Shrapnel, the primary difference between AWOTE and the LPI is the influence of compositional shifts in employment.72 Changes in the composition of the workforce in terms of seniority, occupations within an industry sector or gender distribution are all reflected in the AWOTE index.
 By comparison the LPI reflects the growth in the price of labour based on costs of fixed levels of 'skill' and is unaffected by compositional shifts.
-The AER considers that the sensitivity of AWOTE to compositional effects is problematic in the context of labour cost escalation-as evident from the severe oscillation shown in figure 2.
+The AER considers that the sensitivity of AWOTE to compositional effects is problematic in the context of forecasting labour cost escalators-as can be seen from figure 7.

-Figure 2: Growth in AWOTE and LPI, Australian utilities sector
+Figure 8.7: Growth in AWOTE and LPI, Australian utilities sector73